Top 15 Venture Capital Firms Investing in Finance

 What is the difference between private equity and venture capital firms?

-Venture capital firms typically invest in early-stage, high-growth startups for a minority stake.
-Private equity firms usually acquire majority control of more mature, established companies, often using debt to finance the purchase and improve operations.
+Venture capital firms typically invest in early-stage, high-growth startups for minority stakes.
+Private equity firms usually acquire majority control of more mature, established companies, often using significant debt to finance the purchase.